fmi-lab/oop-group5/homeworks/homework2/README.md

 * Werewolves have minimum of 0.5 dodge chance
 * Dragons have minimum of 100 attack points and minimum of 600 health points
 * Phoenixes have maximum of 500 health points
 * Cyclops have minimum of 700 health points
 You should have a class for every monster and group them in the proper hierarchy.

 Now you have to take care of the monster army.
-Every monster army should be consisted of at least 5 monsters.
+Every monster army should be consist of at least 5 monsters.
 The arena is built in a way that every monster faces only one of the opponent's monsters.
-The two monster armies enter a short tunnel which can't fit more than one monster side by side.
+The two monster armies that are about to face enter a short tunnel which can't fit more than one monster side by side.
 They enter in particular order (Example: Entrance -> Dragon -> Cyclop -> Vampire -> Phoenix -> Titan -> Exit) and when the first monsters are finished fighting (one of them is dead) you remove the loser monster from the arena and allow the next monster from the loser army to enter in order to face the same one that beat their first.
 When a monster wins a battle you help him recover for 200 hp before facing the other one.
 The battle is held while both monster armies have at least one alive monster in them.
 When one of the armies dies the other is the winner and continues in the tournament.
 The monsters can enter only from the back of the tunnel and come out only from the front.
 You only get full points by implementing the monster army with a queue.
 Array implementation will give you less points.

 The monster army has: